3n/MooTune/README.md

 whatever you have available.
 A Backend is an object that looks like this:

 	'Name': {
+		sendTestsAsEvents: <boolean>, // see below
+		sendTestsWithEvents: <boolean>, // see below
 		serviceAvailable: function(){
 			// returns true if service can be used (e.g. tracker code installed) },